-On 25 October you give us a reading of 8,025 – so you’ve used 1 unit a day over those 25 days.
+On 25 October you give us a reading of 8,025 – so you’ve used an average of 1 unit a day over those 25 days.

 Your next statement covers the period up to 31 October – so for those extra 6 days, we add on another 6 units.